vsaulue/Gustave/docs/tutorials/02-world-api/01-creating-world/index.md

 A `SyncWorld` requires some configuration.
 Here are the key parameters:

 - `g` is the gravity acceleration vector.
 Here it's `10 m/s²` in the -Y direction.
-- `solverPrecision`: the precision of the [solver](../../../lexicon.md#Solver).
-A Lower value gives a more accurate solutions (respecting Newton's 1st law of mostion), at a performance cost.
+- `solverPrecision`: the precision of the [solver](../../../lexicon.md#solver).
+A lower value gives more accurate solutions (respecting Newton's 1st law of mostion), at a performance cost.
 - `blockSize`: the dimensions of the blocks.
 Here each block is a `1 m` wide cube.

-Currently the only [solver](../../../lexicon.md#Solver) available is `F1Solver`.
+Currently the only [solver](../../../lexicon.md#solver) available is `F1Solver`.
 It generates [force distributions](../../../lexicon.md#force-distribution) in which all forces transferred between blocks are collinear with the gravity vector `g`.

 ## Usage